-Once out of school, you’ll have a position waiting as a respected professional and Officer affiliated with one of the most accomplished nuclear programs on earth.
-And beyond undergraduate and formal Navy training and education, Naval Reactors Engineers can also pursue additional graduate education by:
+As a Naval Reactors Engineer, once you’re out of school you’ll have a position waiting as a respected professional and Officer affiliated with the most accomplished nuclear program on earth.
+Beyond undergraduate and formal Navy training and education, you can pursue additional graduate education by:

-Because of the exclusive nature of the NUPOC program and the magnitude of the responsibilities members will take on from a young age, requirements to become a candidate are extensive – and competition for acceptance is great.
+Because of the demanding nature of Naval Nuclear Propulsion Program and the magnitude of the responsibilities members will take on from a young age, requirements to become a candidate and join NUPOC are stringent.

 The NUPOC program is open to both men and women.
 The following program qualification criteria apply.